What is mindfulness, exactly?

 Imagine your power goes out in the evening as you’re watching TV.
 You suspect that you may need to flip the breakers, which are outside on the back of the house, so you grab a flashlight and head outside.

 Thinking, on the other hand, is mental work.
-It includes ways of thinking like analyzing, comparing, evaluating, imagining, judging, predicting, problem-solving, etc. All these different types of thinking are a kind of mental work that allow us to do and produce things with our minds.
+It’s opening the breaker box, reading the labels, and flipping the right breaker.
+It includes things like analyzing, comparing, evaluating, imagining, judging, predicting, problem-solving, etc. All these different types of thinking are a kind of mental work that allow us to do and produce things with our minds.

 All squares are rectangles but not all rectangles are squares